 In fact, it is this link to nature and the natural course of the seasons, which inspired Maggie’s ‘Grasses and Seed heads’ cushion collection for us.
 “I wanted to celebrate the familiar plants and the natural colours we have here in Britain.”

-When she designs a new collection, Maggie begins with a brief – “it helps to give a boundary to the research for the ideas.”
+When she designs a new collection of cushions, Maggie begins with a brief – “it helps to give a boundary to the research for the ideas.”
 Next, it’s considering what the end product will be – “is it going to be printed, woven or embroidered, what are the dimensions and which materials will be used.”
 When all of this information is gathered, the ideation stage begins.

 “Once I have a body of drawings, I’ll then use the computer to lay the design out and if necessary, put into repeat.
 The computer is great for creating colourways but nothing substitutes a piece of fabric or something I have found with the perfect colour on as reference.”